Problem-Solving

 1. Set expectations before presenting the problem

-2. 30 seconds thinking time
+2. 30 seconds of silent thinking time

 Having presented the problem, for the next 30 seconds, students are asked not to speak or write, but just to think.